Updated: Mar 14

-World Lizard Day is celebrated annually by the niche of reptile-lovers, conservationists and educators.
+World Lizard Day is celebrated annually by the niche of reptile lovers, conservationists, and educators.
 Did you know there are over 6,000 lizard species?
-The largest is the Komodo Dragon found on the Indonesian Islands of Komodo, Rinca, Flores and Gili Motang.
+The largest is the Komodo Dragon found on the Indonesian Islands of Komodo, Rinca, Flores, and Gili Motang.
 Growing to 2.6 metres and running at speeds of 20 km the powerful Komodo Dragon is one to be kept at a distance!
 Discover more about the world's lizards this World Lizard Day.

 World Lizard Day

-I have always been fascinated by lizards with there changing colours and distinctive habitats from forests to deserts.
+I have always been fascinated by lizards with their changing colours and distinctive habitats from forests to deserts.
 The Chameleon is a comical character and the prehistoric Galapagos Marine Iguana is not to be sneezed at.
 Do you have a favourite lizard?